Nisar Hossain: Career

 After the fall of the Sheikh Hasina-led Awami League government, Hossain was forced to resign from the post of dean of the Faculty of Fine Arts in the face of Students Against Discrimination protests.
 Professor Abdul Bachir was forced to resign as dean of the Faculty of Arts.
 They were both accused of being members of the "Blue Panel" teachers' association, which the Awami League supports.
+Nisar Hossein, along with Rafiqunnabi, a cartoonist, played a major role in generating consent to shoot the protestors involved in the Anti-discriminatory Movements on the face of the July Uprising.
 He was replaced by Azharul Islam Sheikh.